Latvia

 Procedure for investigation and recording of occupational diseases

-Impact date: Adopted on 18 March 2025 and enters into force on 1 June 2025 The purpose of the amendments to the regulations is to revise the procedure for diagnosing occupational diseases, specifically regarding the preparation of hygienic assessments of the working environment.
+Impact date: Adopted on 18 March 2025 and entered into force on 1 June 2025.
+The purpose of the amendments to the regulations is to revise the procedure for diagnosing occupational diseases, specifically regarding the preparation of hygienic assessments of the working environment.
 The changes aim to reduce the involvement of the State Labour Inspectorate in this process and enhance the effectiveness of its preventive work.
-Under the proposed procedure, responsibility for preparing the hygienic assessment of the working environment will be assigned to the employer of the individual applying to the medical commission for the diagnosis of an occupational disease.
+Under the procedure, responsibility for preparing the hygienic assessment of the working environment is assigned to the employer of the individual applying to the medical commission for the diagnosis of an occupational disease.
 These changes are expected to improve the overall diagnostic process for occupational diseases and optimize the operations of the State Labour Inspectorate, enabling more efficient use of existing personnel resources in the supervision and control of occupational safety.

-Employer implications/action needed From the employers’ perspective, preparing the hygienic assessment of the working environment should essentially include information that is already at the employer’s disposal and results from the internal work environment monitoring process already carried out in the company (work environment risks for specific jobs and employees, occupational safety measures taken).
-Therefore, the proposed changes are not expected to impose a significant additional burden or require substantial resource investment compared to existing requirements.
+Employer implications/action needed From the employers' perspective, preparing the hygienic assessment of the working environment should essentially include information that is already at the employer's disposal and results from the internal work environment monitoring process already carried out in the company (work environment risks for specific jobs and employees, occupational safety measures taken).
+Therefore, the changes are not expected to impose a significant additional burden or require substantial resource investment compared to existing requirements.

 Employer risk There are no foreseeable risks.